kdeldycke/click-extra/docs/sphinx.md

 Having your build fails when something unexpected happens is a great signal to catch regressions early.

-On the other hand, if the build succeed, the ``.. click:run::`` block will render as usual with the result of the invokation:
+On the other hand, if the build succeed, the ``.. click:run::`` block will render as usual with the result of the invocation:

 .. click:run::
     result = invoke(hello_world, args=["--help"])